j-andrews7/awesome-bioinformatics-benchmarks/README.md

 The authors also proposed a generalized workflow for differential accessibility analysis, which can be found in [Github](https://github.com/reskejak/ATAC-seq)

-**Additional links (optional):**  For ATAC-Seq data anlysis, there is another paper: [From reads to insight: a hitchhiker’s guide to ATAC-seq data analysis](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-020-1929-3)
+**Additional links:**  For ATAC-Seq data anlysis, there is another paper: [From reads to insight: a hitchhiker’s guide to ATAC-seq data analysis](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-020-1929-3)

----

 ## RNA-seq